 Agriculture is an industry that began as early as 9000 B.C.
 Now, some 11 thousand years later, we as a species are still growing, learning, and advancing in this realm.
 It makes sense–we all have to eat.
 The initial invention of farming in the Fertile Crescent triggered a series of events that has allowed humanity to get to the point we are today in terms of technology.

 Before that, as we hunted and gathered, we were never in one spot long enough to form cultures or to simply sit and contemplate ideas.
 In a way, agriculture itself gave rise to major human achievements such as philosophy and, if you really look at, even artificial intelligence.
 Although now we can simply run to the grocer’s for foods imported from around the globe, we’re continuing to make our food sources smarter and more sustainable with every passing year.

-These ten companies are making agriculture smarter than ever and carrying on a legacy that extends further back than most any.
+Through AgTech, these ten companies are making agriculture smarter than ever and carrying on a legacy that extends further back than most any.

-These ten companies are making agriculture smarter than ever while carrying on a great cultural legacy:
+With the use of AgTech these ten companies are making agriculture smarter than ever while carrying on a great cultural legacy:

 Cowlar is a wearable tech agriculture company creating smart collars for cattle.
 Cowlar monitors the vital signs of cattle and allows for ranchers to adjust the diet and living conditions until the animal is happy.
 Cowlars have seen an increase in milk productivity and higher reproduction rates.
 Cowlar features a water resistant and durable design to ensure your information is current and accurate.

 HerdDogg is a smart eartag producer for keeping up with livestock and their conditions.
 The system works in three parts–the tag which collects and stores the data and the reader or “DoggBone” which aggregates the information from the tags so that it can be uploaded to the last segment, the cloud, where the data is analyzed and turned into an easy to digest display.